opengeospatial/developer-events/2022/Joint-OGC-OSGeo-ASF-Code-Sprint 2022/ideas/idea-1/README.md

+# Pipeline for QGIS, Jena Fuseki, and GeoServer

 **Pipeline for getting feature collections out of QGIS, into GeoServer and then Apache Jena Fuseki**

 This [idea](https://docs.ogc.org/per/21-008.html#_apache_jena_2) came up during the 2021 Joint OGC OSGeo ASF Code Sprint.